October 2024 Iranian strikes on Israel: Background

 On October 7, the Gaza war broke out.
-Hamas-lead militant groups killed 1,139 Israelis, while Israel killed 41,000 Palestinians, mostly women and children.
+Hamas-lead militant groups killed 1,139 Israelis, while Israel during the first year killed 41,000 Palestinians, mostly women and children.
 On October 8, Hezbollah joined the conflict in solidarity with the Palestinians, promising to stop attacking Israel, if Israel stops attacking Gaza.
-During the war Iran has repeatedly accused Israel of carrying out genocide in Gaza, and threatened Israel with "far-reaching consequences if it didn't stop its war crimes.
+During the war Iran has repeatedly accused Israel of carrying out genocide in Gaza, and threatened Israel with "far-reaching consequences if it did not stop its war crimes.